 Faculty, Staff, Commuters, Alumni, Contractors, and Vendors are permitted to park anywhere on campus except for reserved and/or guest parking or parking reserved for persons with disabilities.
-The Ayers Garage and Curb Garage are only for A permits, contractors and visitors.
+The Ayers Garage is only for A permits, contractors and visitors.

 PARKING DECALS B